vijayenk/5g-network-modeling-workshop/README.md

 # 5G Network Modeling Workshop

+## Topic Description:
+The 5G Network Modeling Workshop offers hands-on exercises designed to teach the end-to-end 5G network modeling workflow in MATLAB.
+With minimal coding effort, you'll be able to create a 5G scenario.
+This includes configuring various 5G network nodes, defining their positions, adding mobility and traffic models, and specifying the channel model.
+You will be able to simulate the 5G scenario, visualize network behavior, and evaluate performance metrics.

+## Workshop Duration: 240 minutes

+## Who Should Attend:
+This content is intended for 5G system engineers and PHY/MAC engineers who are currently using, or interested in exploring, system-level 5G wireless network simulations in MATLAB.
+It is also relevant to scientists and engineers engaged in 5G standards development.

+## What Attendees Will Learn:
+This workshop will help attendees to:
+•	Understand how to create and configure gNB and UE nodes, setup the 5G Network and simulate the network/ capture statistics and explore visualization tools.
+•	Model the 5G scenario using 3GPP TR 38.901 Channel models, create and plug a custom channel model into the simulated 5G network.
+•	Simulate a multicell interference scenario and measure the impact on network performance due to downlink (DL) intercell interference caused by nearby cells
+•	Create and plug a custom resource-scheduling strategy in a 5G network, introduce custom traffic patterns, and mobility profiles to the 5G Nodes.

+##
 This repo contains the files required to run the hands-on 5G network modeling workshop in MATLAB®.
 The "Exercise" files require code additions to
 run.
 The "Solution Scripts" files have the required code additions and run
 to completion.